-Field practica begins in the fall, but the selection process begins the previous spring in collaboration with two other Twin Cities MSW programs.
-Students attend a field orientation before beginning their search.
-Augsburg University and the University of Minnesota - School of Social Work jointly host a field fair where students meet a large number of agencies and potential field instructors.
-Practicum selection involves interviews at approved sites, arranged by the student, and a matching process conducted collaboratively by the field coordinators at three of the MSW programs in the Twin Cities.
+The field matching process begins the spring before classes start in collaboration with other Twin Cities MSW programs.
+Students attend a field orientation and a practicum interviewing event with a large number of agencies and potential field instructors.
+Practicum matching involves interviews at the approved practicum sites, arranged by the student, and a matching process conducted collaboratively by the field directors of the participating MSW programs in the Twin Cities.
+Students are notified of the agencies they are matched with a few weeks later.